-s.
-248 Part 8 - Miscellaneous matters

-(4) (4) A council may enter upon the land on which the hoarding or structure is erected and may destroy it or take the material for its use if -

-(a) the hoarding or similar structure has been erected, put up or placed in contravention of section 246; or

-(b) an owner to whom a notice has been given has failed within 14 days to obey it.

-(5) added ost of any removal and destruction may be to the amount of any penalty imposed this section.
+- (4) A council may enter upon the land on which the hoarding or structure is erected and may destroy it or take the material for its use if - (a) the hoarding or similar structure has been erected, put up or placed in contravention of section 246; or - (b) an owner to whom a notice has been given has failed within 14 days to obey it. - (5) The cost of any removal and destruction may be added to the amount of any penalty imposed under this section.

-D ivision 3 -
+Division 3 -

-248
+248 .

-D ivision 4 -
+Division 4 -

-249 - 251.
+249 - 251 .

-Divisio n 5 - Irrigation undertakings
+Division 5 - Irrigation undertakings